- Say No

 - The fishery catches some threatened species such as Australian fur seals, shortfin mako sharks and seabirds, although industry has been proactive in trying to reduce mortalities of these vulnerable species.

-- Commonwealth Southern and Eastern Scalefish and Shark Fishery (Commonwealth Trawl Sector) (82t in 2016-17)
+· Commonwealth Southern and Eastern Scalefish and Shark Fishery (Commonwealth Trawl Sector) (63t in 2020/21)

+The SESSF trawl fishery has made significant progress in reducing protected seabird bycatch, though fur seal bycatch is potentially increasing.
 Seal Excluder Devices (SEDs), which act as escape hatches for seals that enter trawl nets, are mandatory.
 All trawl boats must have a seabird management plan in place to guide how each boat aims to reduce interactions with seabirds while actively fishing.
-Many of the solutions to seabird interactions have been fishing industry-led innovations.
-Initial evidence seems to indicate that some innovations could reduce the impact of fishing on endangered seabirds, however these have only recently been applied to fishing vessels and their effectiveness remains unquantified at present.
+Many of the solutions to seabird interactions have been fishing industry-led innovations and are proving highly successful in reducing these impacts.